Old Treasury Building, Melbourne

-The Old Treasury Building on Spring Street in Melbourne, built 1858-62 as a home for the Treasury Department of the Government of Victoria as well as the Governor In Council, now houses a range of functions, including a museum of Melbourne history, known as Old Treasury Building Museum.
+The Old Treasury Building on Spring Street in Melbourne was built in 1858-62 in the grand Renaissance Revival style.
+It was designed to accommodate the Treasury Department, various government officials' offices including the Governor In Council, and basement vaults intended to house gold from the Victorian gold rush.
+It now houses a range of functions, including a museum of Melbourne history, known as Old Treasury Building Museum.